fur-q/lua-ircclient/doc/ircclient.md

 Triggered when an error is thrown by a callback function.
 By default, this is set to *print*.

-If there is an error in the error handling function, an unhandled error will be thrown.
+If there is an error in the error handler, a fatal (unhandled) error will be thrown.

 Parameters: